sr229/katacoda-scenarios/lxd-playground/step2.md

-Let's pull your first containers.
+Let's pull your first container.
 Containers in LXD are the same as Docker, except LXD uses *unmodified* images, contrary to Docker.
 What does this mean you may ask?
 It means a LXD container can run a full system in a container, no holds barred.

 To pull a new image in LXD, simply run: